 Choose a collar size based on the neck measurement and opt for one where this is in the centre range of the adjustment i.e. if the measurement is 15” choose a collar 13 - 16” rather than 14 - 21”.

-If your dog has a much larger head than neck, consider the buckle version for easier adjustment and less fuss getting it on and off.
+If your dog has a much larger head than neck, consider the buckle version (coming soon) for easier adjustment and less fuss getting it on and off.

 Fitting and Adjustment:

 The Martingale should sit right behind the ears (think a show dog at Westminster) when in use

 It should not sit midway down the neck like an everyday collar

 When the control loop is pulled tight, the collar should be firm and the dog should not be able to back out.
 If it is pulled to its tightest and your dog can wiggle out, it’s too loose.

 When the control loop is relaxed, the collar will rest comfortably and without tension.